Manage your cover on the go

 If choosing to opt-in to the AGC, the maximum amount that each doctor (surgeon, assistant surgeon, anaesthetist) can charge you over the AHSA AGC benefit is $500 per hospital episode, irrespective of how many Medicare Benefits Schedule (MBS) item numbers are included in your treatment.

 This ruling does not apply to obstetricians, who can charge up to $800 over the AHSA AGC benefit per obstetric service or MBS item number that relates to the management of labour and delivery.

 As another example, if you require obstetric care in New South Wales and your obstetrician chooses to participate in AGC and charge you a Known Gap, the obstetrician's costs may look like the below:

 The information provided in the tables above is for example purposes only.
 You may have additional out-of-pocket expenses for other services, including for your anaesthetist and/or assistant surgeon.

-From 1 July 2020, when participating in AGC, your doctor is unable to charge you additional fees like booking fees, administrative fees or any other fees that are not associated with an MBS item number.
+When opting-in to AGC, doctors are unable to charge you additional fees like booking fees, administrative fees, or any other fees that are not associated with an MBS item number.

 The AHSA has AGC arrangements with thousands of doctors outside of WA.
-You can find out which providers are registered for AGC using AHSA’s provider search tool.
+You can find out which providers are registered for AGC at provider search tool.